nunomaduro/laravel-desktop-notifier/readme.md

 ## About Laravel Desktop Notifier

-Laravel Desktop Notifier was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a replacement for the List Command in Laravel Console Commands.
+Laravel Desktop Notifier was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a [JoliNotif](https://github.com/jolicode/JoliNotif) wrapper for Laravel Console Commands.

 ## Installation